Repeat Performance: Production

 Eagle-Lion, noticing the good reviews for Basehart, gave him higher billing and even gave the film a premiere showing in his home town of Zanesville, Ohio.

 Restoration

 The film was restored after a screening in 2007 featuring a guest appearance by cast member Joan Leslie resulted in the discovery that a 35mm print had badly decomposed.

-The Film Noir Foundation, UCLA and others then followed up with restoration of the film, now available on Blu Ray.
+The UCLA Film and Television Archive, The Packard Humanities Institute, The Film Noir Foundation, and others then followed with restoration of the film, now available on Blu Ray.

 Remake

 This film was remade as the television film Turn Back the Clock (1989) directed by Larry Elikann.
 It featured Connie Sellecca, David Dukes, Jere Burns, Wendy Kilbourne and original cast member Joan Leslie.